Sophie, Duchess of Edinburgh: Public life

 Sophie's first overseas tour after her marriage was to the Canadian province of Prince Edward Island in 2000.

-In December 2011, the Countess of Wessex joined her husband visiting troops in Afghanistan.
+In December 2011, Sophie joined her husband visiting troops in Afghanistan.
 On the same trip, the royal couple visited Bahrain, and received two gifts of jewels from the Bahraini royal family and Prime Minister.

-In February and March 2012, the Earl and Countess visited the Caribbean for the Queen's Diamond Jubilee, visiting Saint Lucia, Barbados, Saint Vincent and the Grenadines, Grenada, Trinidad and Tobago, Montserrat, Saint Kitts and Nevis, Anguilla and Antigua and Barbuda.
+In February and March 2012, she and Edward visited the Caribbean for the Queen's Diamond Jubilee, visiting Saint Lucia, Barbados, Saint Vincent and the Grenadines, Grenada, Trinidad and Tobago, Montserrat, Saint Kitts and Nevis, Anguilla and Antigua and Barbuda.
 Highlights of the tour included the 50th Anniversary Independence Day celebrations in Saint Lucia, a joint address from both houses of the Barbados Parliament and a visit to sites affected by the recent volcanic eruptions in Montserrat.
 In June 2012, as part of the Queen's Diamond Jubilee celebrations, Edward and Sophie, represented the Queen during a three-day tour to Gibraltar.
 The couple attended a Queen's Birthday Parade and toured Main Street, in the historic old town.

 In 2013, the couple visited South Africa.
-Later that year, the Countess made solo trips to India and Qatar as the patron of the sight-saving charity Orbis UK.
+Later that year, Sophie made solo trips to India and Qatar as the patron of the sight-saving charity Orbis UK.
 She made a similar visit to Bangladesh in November 2017.
 Sophie, as Colonel-in-Chief of Corps of Army Music, visited The Countess of Wessex's String Orchestra at the Royal Artillery Barracks, in London.
 On 3 March 2014, the Queen approved the title of "The Countess of Wessex's String Orchestra" for the new Army String Orchestra in recognition of the Corps of Army Music's Colonel-in-Chief.
 In November 2014, Sophie was in Zambia representing the Queen at the state funeral of the late president of Zambia, Michael Sata.